 In 1869 the Marquis of Camden constructed a new mansion across the river on the Kent side of the valley, and this also became known as Bayham Abbey, so that sometimes the abbey itself is called Bayham Old Abbey to distinguish it from the Victorian house!
 In 1961 the abbey was donated to English Heritage, though the land is still owned by the Camden family, descendants of the Pratts.

 The monastic site is enclosed by a moat on three sides.
 This moat not only acted as a boundary to the abbey land, it also drained the marshy ground.
 On the west side, there is no moat, only a bank and ditch.
 The abbey is directly on the border between East Sussex and Kent and is thought to have had an entrance gate facing each county.
 The ruined Kent Gate still stands, but there is no trace of a Sussex Gate.

-Only parts of the monastic buildings survive, including sections of the church, chapter house, cloister, gatehouse, and monk's dormintory.
-The best preserved feature is the south wall of the church nave, with three large arched windows, braced by thick butresses.
+Only parts of the monastic buildings survive, including sections of the church, chapter house, cloister, gatehouse, and monk's dormitory.
+The best-preserved feature is the south wall of the church nave, with three large arched windows, braced by thick buttresses.
 In addition to the main abbey buildings, parts of numerous outbuildings survive, including the bakehouse, mill, brewhouse, stables, stores, and barns.
 Further away from the abbey core are a fish pond, mill-leat, and garden beds.